zkSocialRecoveryWallet/zkSocialRecoveryWallet/README.md

 cd packages/guardian-ui
 ```

-Then, follow the intructions in the [README file](/packages/guardian-ui/README.md) in the `contracts` folder.
+Then, follow the intructions in the [README file](/packages/guardian-ui/README.md) in the `guardian-ui` folder.

 <a name="deployed-contracts"/>